Institutional Architecture Assessment for Food Security Policy Change

 More recently, repeat institutional architecture assessments (i.e. in Kenya and Malawi) have demonstrated that this approach can be useful as both a process and a tool to help an inclusive set of stakeholders reach a shared understanding of the current strengths and weaknesses in a country’s IA and, build consensus around a set of key priorities and actions to strengthen the reform system necessary for managing a multi-sectoral food security program.

-The purpose of the IA Toolkit will be to provide a set of customizable and adaptable resources to help country-level stakeholders improve their institutional architecture:
+The purpose of the IA Toolkit is to provide a set of customizable and adaptable resources to help country-level stakeholders improve their institutional architecture:

 - Assess IA capacity and performance in a participatory and periodic manner;